Timoite/IIApkm/3M1/Revision/Linear Algebra.md

 $$
 \min_{\hat{x} \in \mathbb{C}^n} ||r(\hat{x})|| = \min_{\hat{x} \in \mathbb{C}^n} ||A\hat{x} - b||
 $$
-Solving this and makeing the derivative to zero, we get:
+Solving this and making the derivative to zero, we get:
 $$
 \hat{x} = (A^H A)^{-1} A^H b \\
 = A^+ b